 The first visit is great.
 The second visit is where loyalty really begins!
 Link up with your marketing team to develop plans for inviting audiences back after a positive first experience.
 Create tailored follow up messaging, offer limited-time incentives to bring them back quickly, and continually test and refine until you meet your goals.

 Celebrate success!
-Many arts organisations track first-time audience members, but not all that many track second-timers.
+Many arts organizations track first-time audience members, but not all that many track second-timers.
 Find out how many first-timers have been back to your venue within 6, 12 or even 24 months, and learn which measures help to increase those numbers or reduce the time frame.